 If you’re a Costco club member, Citi designed one of its best cash back cards just for you.
 Costco Anywhere offers 4% cash back on gas and EV charging, up to $7,000 annually.
 After that, you get 1% back.
 Restaurants and travel purchases earn 3% unlimited cash back, all Costco and Costco.com purchases get 2% cash back and all other purchases earn 1%.
 There are no foreign transaction fees and no annual fee, but you must be a Costco member to apply.

-Amazon is the king of e-commerce, but Walmart is still the biggest retailer in the world.
-Its rewards card from Capital One delivers 5% unlimited cash back during the first year when you shop in store with Walmart Pay.
-It’s 2% after the introductory period, and you also get 2% back for travel purchases and at gas stations and restaurants.
-Purchases at Walmart.com earn 5%, including pickup and delivery, and all other purchases get 1%.
+Amazon may be the king of e-commerce, but Walmart is still the biggest retailer in the world.
+Its rewards card from Capital One delivers 5% unlimited cash back during the first year when you shop in store with Walmart Pay — it falls to 2% after the introductory period.

 Football fans can pick their favorite team cards when they apply for the NFL Extra Points card from Visa.
-Cardholders earn 3% on qualifying NFL and NFL team purchases; 2% for restaurants, food delivery, gyms, sporting goods and grocery purchases; and 1% rewards for everything else.
-If you’re approved, you’ll get $100 cash back after you spend $500 on non-NFL purchases in the first 90 days and 20% off NFLShop.com purchases.
+Cardholders earn 3% cash back on qualifying NFL and NFL team purchases; 2% for restaurants, food delivery, gyms, sporting goods and grocery purchases; and 1% rewards for everything else.
+If you’re approved, you’ll get $100 cash back after you spend $500 on non-NFL purchases in the first 90 days as well as 20% off NFLShop.com purchases.

 The best flat-rate cash back cards pay 2% back — anything above that is typically reserved for introductory promotions, rotating categories or categories that have spending and earning caps.